sumwale/ybox/README.md

 a manual virtual environment.

-Now you can run the `ybox-create` and other utilities that are normally installed in your `~/.local/bin` directory which should be in PATH for modern Linux distributions.
+Now you can run the `ybox-create` and other utilities that are normally installed in your `~/.local/bin` directory which should be in PATH on modern Linux distributions.
 If not, then add it to your PATH in your `.bashrc` (for bash) or the configuration file of your login shell.